 A similar proposal in Natural Language Semantics is the logical formalism proposed by Jerry R. Hobbs, whose insights are summarized here.
 However, Jerry R. Hobbs focuses on predications, while mostly neglects quantifiers.
 The two formalisms are perfectly integrable.

 The second order formulae are presented in some journal papers I authored after my thesis.
 [Robaldo, 2010a], [Robaldo, 2010a], [Robaldo, 2011] present the main insights (read them in this order :-)).
 In [Robaldo and Di Carlo, 2014] I proposed an expressively complete version of Dependency Tree Semantics allowing flexible disambiguation, while in [Robaldo, 2013], I argue that the well-known property of Conservativity, must be a necessary property to assert in the formulae, in order to properly handle the truth values of IS readings.

 The last journal paper I published on the topic is [Robaldo, Szymanik, and Meijering, 2014], co-authored with Jakub Szymanik and Ben Meijering, which reports the results of an online questionnaire showing that the interpretation of quantifiers appears to have a strong cognitive dependence on pragmatic factors, and that the second order formulae proposed in [Robaldo, 2011] are able to formally take into account these factors.

-After [Robaldo et al, 2014], I stopped working on NL quantifiers, and I really think I will not work on that again as now I am focused on Legal Informatics.
+After [Robaldo et al, 2014], I stopped working on NL quantifiers, and I really think I will not work on that again as now I am focused on Computational Law.
 On the other hand, Jakub was later awarded by an ERC Starting Grant on related topics (developing cognitive semantics of generalized quantifiers).
 Congrats Jakub!